-The Bank's credit strategy and credit policy are derived from the Bank's main strategy, and contain guidelines for the risk profile, including maximum expected loss (EL) for the Retail and Corporate market Divisions respectively, maximum portfolio default probability (PD) and maximum economic and regulatory capital (UL) allocated to the credit business.
-Concentration risk is managed by distribution of lending between the Retail market and Corporate market Divisions and within lines of business, limits on the size of loans and loss given default on individual exposures, limits to maximum application of economic capital within lines of business and requirements as to maximum exposure, credit quality and number of exposures above 10 per cent of own funds.
+The Bank's credit strategy and credit policy are derived from the Bank's main strategy, and contain guidelines for the risk profile, including maximum expected loss (EL) for SMN Retail market and SMN Corporate market respectively, maximum portfolio default probability (PD) and maximum economic and regulatory capital (UL) allocated to the credit business.
+Concentration risk is managed by:

+- limits on the size of loans and loss given default on individual exposures, - Iimits on maximum exposure and application of economic capital within lines of business, - Iimits on regulatory risk weighted assets (RWA) for Retail and Corporate markets and - requirements regarding maximum exposure, credit quality and number of exposures above 10 per cent of own funds.

-Compliance with credit strategy and limits adopted by the Board of Directors is monitored on a continual basis by the Risk Management Division and reported quarterly to the Board of Directors.
+Compliance with credit strategy and limits set by the Board of Directors is monitored on a continual basis by the Risk Management and reported quarterly to the Board of Directors.